TGC (musical duo): Parallels (2021)

-Solo Project (2023)
+Solo project (2023)

 In February 2023, Milla announced a new solo project under the name Milla Alice.
 It is unclear whether TGC will continue to release music independently.

 Since 2021, Marlow Bevan has been sharing poetry to social media, and has since announced a forthcoming book.

+In April 2025, the song "Dreamers" from their album "Parallels" went viral on TikTok, gaining over 2 billion views as of November 2025.
+The song also charted in the top 20 on Shazam’s Global Pop Chart, including a number 1 in Ukraine and multiple viral Spotify charts.